bitsofcotton/ddpmopt/README.md

 2024/07/08 internal state range strategy change, use all of the input to reduce. update readme.
 2024/07/09 revert bitwise prediction causes whole image invariant works same as theoretical ones, however, each pixel context isn't enough on prediction but is enough on whole image condition information amount as better weighted. update readme.
 2024/07/10 revert [pq]redg.cc as no each bit condition, instead of this, use goki_check_cc:test.py:bit command.
+2024/07/20 update readme, might our system is infected.